redhat-openstack/openstack-puppet-modules/README.md

    - `myid` - cluster-unique zookeeper's instance id (1-255)
    - `datastore`
    - `log_dir`
+   - `zookeeper_purgeInterval` - automatically will delete zookeeper logs (available since 3.4.0)
+   - `zookeeper_snapRetainCount` - number of snapshots that will be kept after purging (since 3.4.0)

 All parameters should be defined in hiera files, e.g. `common.yaml`, `Debian.yaml` or `zookeeper.yaml`: